Montimage/mmt-security/doc/rule.md

 	`((ip.src != ip.dst) && (#em_check_URI(http.uri) == 1))`

-	This event is verified only if `ip.src` and `ip.dst` and `http.uri` are not null, hence only HTTP packets are verified (it does not verify any IP packets).
+	This event is verified only if `ip.src` and `ip.dst` and `http.uri` are not null, hence only HTTP packets are verified (it does not verify every IP packets).

 	However, if one use the following expression, that is totally having the same meaning with the previous one: